 Pinpoint and solve application performance issues down to the line of code.
-New Relic is the only tool you’ll need to see everything in your Java application—from the end user experience to server monitoring.
-Just add our jar to your app server to get started.
+New Relic APM is the only tool you’ll need to see everything in your Java application—from the end user experience to server monitoring.
+Just add the New Relic jar to your app server to get started.
 Java monitoring has never been easier.

 View Installation Instructions